-Injectate samples were obtained for analysis in the Council's IANZ accredited laboratory on two occasions during the monitoring period.
+Injectate samples were obtained for analysis on two occasions during the monitoring period.
 The sampling of injectate is carried out in order to characterise the general chemical nature of the discharge and also the variation in its chemical composition across the monitoring period.
+There are six wells utilised for the injection of fluids for the purpose of water flooding at the Company's DWI wellsites.
+A summary of the details for each injection well is included in Table 2 and locations are displayed on Figure 3.

 Injectate samples were collected from the bulk storage tank at the Cheal-A Production Station identified onsite as tank T-0504 and T-0505 (Figure 3).
-The injectate samples were analysed for the following parameters:
+The injectate samples were analysed by Hill Laboratories Limited (Hills) for the following parameters: